GeoBigData/gbdx-training/README.md

 1. Install [Anaconda](https://www.continuum.io/downloads)\*, and be sure to check the box that sets Path values when prompted.

-2. Start a terminal session (on windows, search for and run the cmd program).
+2. Bring up a terminal (Mac) or cmd (Windows) window.

-3. Install gbdxtools using the following two commands at the command line [troubleshooting tips](https://github.com/DigitalGlobe/gbdxtools): <br/>
+3. Install gbdxtools using the following two commands [troubleshooting tips](https://github.com/DigitalGlobe/gbdxtools): <br/>
 `pip install gbdxtools` <br/>
 `pip install gbdx-auth`

+4. All operations on GBDX require credentials. gbdxtools expects a config file to exist at ~/.gbdx-config with your GBDX credentials.
+Your credentials are listed in https://gbdx.geobigdata.io/profile.

-4. gbdxtools configuration file - create the file `~/.gbdx-config`, save it to your home directory, and include the following information.
+Create the file `~/.gbdx-config` (no extension!), save it to your home directory, and include the following information.

     ```
     [gbdx]